 That's what the federal government's job is.

-It's defend and protect the citizens to uphold the integrity of the country and its borders.
+It's defend and protect the citizens, to uphold the integrity of the country and its borders.

 That's what the rest of the world thinks.

-And uh the American people have seen fit to elect presidents who happen to agree with the rest of the world that the U.S. needs to be cut down to size.
+And the American people have seen fit to elect presidents who happen to agree with the rest of the world that the U.S. needs to be cut down to size.

-The Nationality Act, 1952 is what I'm talking about.
+The Nationality Act, 1952, is what I'm talking about.

-Even Jimmy Carter cited it to justify his ban on Iranians coming to the U.S. after the Iranian hostage crisis.
+Nationality Act 1952, even Jimmy Carter cited it to justify his ban on Iranians coming to the U.S. after the Iranian hostage crisis.

 Did you know that?